barchart/marketdata-api-js/README.md

 All you need is a username/password from Barchart, and your app can be live within a matter of minutes.
 To obtain your credentials, please contact solutions@barchart.com

+## Environments

+The library is intended for use in client (i.e. browser) environments.
+However, since the source code uses ES6, some assembly may be required for browser use (i.e. polyfills and transpilation).

+## Roadmap

+At some point, server environments (i.e. Node.js) will be supported.

 ## Run The Example

 Open the following file in your browser: